Eco Cinema: More Than National Geographic

-Nature documentaries long ago ceased to be merely educational materials or children’s entertainment.
-Nowadays, ecologically engaged films are becoming an important tool to tackle civilisational changes of and harmful stereotypes.
+Nature documentaries have long since ceased to be merely educational materials or children’s entertainment.
+Nowadays, ecologically engaged films are becoming an important tool to tackle civilisational challenges and counter harmful stereotypes.

 Herbarium for our times

-Their path to nature documentaries wasn’t obvious, considering they aren’t trained biologists or filmmakers.
+The Walenciks’ path to nature documentaries wasn’t obvious, considering they aren’t trained scientists or filmmakers.
 Although Jan Walencik wanted to study biology, his academic plans were all for naught because of a failed Russian exam.
 Fascinated by the work of Włodzimierz Puchalski, a renowned Polish photographer of nature and a filmmaker, Jan Walencik followed suit.

-In the 1980s, he got an internship at Wytwórnia Filmów Oświatowych (editor’s translation: Educational Film Studio) in Łódź, where he started working on nature documentaries.
-His path led through the Zwierzyniec (editor’s translation: Menagerie) TV programme to his and his wife’s own first wildlife films, which were awarded at festivals in Łódź, Milan, Sondrio and Shanghai.
+In the 1980s, Jan Walencik got an internship at Wytwórnia Filmów Oświatowych (the Educational Film Studio) in Łódź, where he started working on nature documentaries.
+His path led through the Zwierzyniec (Menagerie) TV programme to his and his wife’s own first wildlife films, which were awarded at festivals in Łódź, Milan, Sondrio and Shanghai.

 What’s the key to their cinematographic craft?
 Modesty.
-The Walencik’s go against the trend started by popular wildlife TV series – they don’t appropriate the screen, but rather give it back to its proper owners: animals and plants.
-In an interview for the Polish cultural website Dwutygodnik, Jan Walencik expresses his disapproval of TV hosts, who ’at all cost try to be heroes on the screen, they want to grab, pick at, dig out everything – to take everything over’.
-In a nutshell – they become the stars.
+The Walenciks go against the trend started by popular wildlife TV series – they don’t appropriate the screen, but rather give it back to its proper owners: animals and plants.
+In an interview for the Polish cultural website Dwutygodnik (Biweekly), Jan Walencik expresses his disapproval of TV hosts who ’at all cost try to be heroes on the screen, they want to grab, pick at, dig out everything – to take everything over’.
+In a nutshell, they become the stars.